Datavault-UK/automate-dv/src/dbtvault-dev/docs/staging.md

 ## Creating the model

-To prepare our raw staging layer for loading the vault, we can create a dbt model and call dbtvault staging macros with provided metadata.
+To prepare our raw staging layer for loading the vault, we create a dbt model and call dbtvault staging macros with provided metadata.

 Our model will consist of: